TransparentHealth/mu2/hl7v2/README.md

 Windows instructions can be found inside the tool itself.
 From within the HL7v2 tool.
 Hint: See the NIST Testing Server URL's decribed in the first section.

 From within the tool, Click on the Documentation tab.
-Then naviagate to the "Resource Documentation-->Validation Tool Download" section.
+Then navigate to the "Resource Documentation-->Validation Tool Download" section.
 You will see a link to download Windows installation instructions.